xMaddMackx/xmmx_keysgame-redm/README.md

-# XMMX Key Press Minigame - RedM
+# Key Press Minigame - RedM

 A simple keypress minigame written in React with the option to use the arrow keys, numbers (numpad), or letters.